OWelton-Rosie/JS-lib/README.md

 Once you've done that, you'll need to select a destination, and the repo will clone, and you can run it locally.

 ## Feedback/contact
-Thanks for using this!
+Thanks for using JS-lib!
 If you encounter problems, want to give me feedback or would like assistance, please <a href="owelton-rosie.pages.dev">contact me</a>.